nabilabd/monitorMP/Description.md

 # Introduction

-There are many monitoring locations across the US.
-They take measurements of various chemicals and air pollutants at ground level of the atmosphere.
-Now, there are different networks of monitoring locations, which vary in the characteristics of the vicinity where they're placed as well as other features, such as frequency measurements are taken.
+Team Members: Nabil Abdurehman, Henry Huray

+Suppose you have a network of machines located at various places across the US.
+Occasionally, these machines might malfunction, in which case a service-person would have to be dispatched to repair the device.
+Each device functions properly with a lifetime given by an exponential distribution.
+Suppose further that this technician can only travel along the routes directly connecting two such machines.

+Then, there are a number of questions of interest, such as:
+* What is the optimal number of technicians to have on reserve to minimize the number of malfunctions at any given moment?
+* When should a technician be dispatched for most efficient use of resources (e.g., fuel for travel, etc)?

 # Problem Statement

 ## Description

-It is entirely reasonable that due to different circumstances concerning the monitors, that they would malfunction at different times.

-Suppose for each monitor in a given network, there was a probability with which the monitor malfunctioned at each time step.
-And that to fix a monitor, it requires manual attention by a service-person who would visit the site.
-Assume the vehicles deployed to service a monitor can carry supplies enough to service five monitors.
-Then, to avoid redundancy and conserve resources, ideally a service-person would only be sent when there are enough monitors to fix so that all supplies in the vehicle would be used.
-Also, there are two monitoring station networks, where each network has monitors which malfunction with a different probability.
+There are two parts to this assignment.
+1. Graph Generation and Resource Analysis using Dijkstra's algorithm
+2. Implementing parallel Dijkstra's algorithm with openMP, and comparing Dijkstra's against an alternative shortest-path algorithm

-## Graph Generation
+## Graph Generation and Resource Analysis

-We are assuming that the monitor sites form a connected graph, where the edges are the Euclidean distance between the latitude-longitude coordinates.
+We are assuming that the machine network consists of sites which form a connected graph.
+The edges have lengths equal to Euclidean distance between the latitude-longitude coordinates.
+One partner generates this connected graph with the edge lengths, and outputs that as a text file, which can be read into other programs for further analysis.

+Additionally, this partner can implement event handlers, that schedule for events to happen based on when a machine malfunctions.
+In particular, a technician is deployed to fix the error-ridden machine.
+To do so, he uses a certain amount of resources (e.g., fuel, money for expenses) along the way, and his traveling to the machine is directly proportional to the distance from the base where he was sent from.

+This partner can conduct an analysis, by calculating through simulations, where he examines how the numbers of malfunctioning equipment grows as the number of technicians and the parameter of the survival function, vary.

+That is, with a given number of technicians, does the number of malfunctioning machines grow over time, or remains approximately level, or decreases and remains small over time?
+Then we can see whether more resources (e.g., human or financial) need to be allocated to ensure the network's percentage of functioning machines is maintained above a certain threshold.

 ## Discrete event simulation

-Then, we have a discrete event simulation, where each monitor randomly malfunctions at each time step.
+Then, we have a discrete event simulation, where each monitor randomly malfunctions according to an exponential distribution (the machines' survival function).
+After being repaired, a new lifetime of functioning properly before malfunctioning again, is calculated.

 Workers are dispatched whenever five monitors are malfunctioning.
 Dijkstra's algorithm is used to identify the shortest path which the service-person would use (this is a rough heuristic ignoring complications such as roads).